 - Trip of one or two of the HP expander-compressors

 - Trip of the LP expander-compressors

-- Module start-up
+- System start-up

 The completed dynamic simulation demonstrated that ZR-LNG operates stably in steady state operation.
-The expander trip cases were all found to be survivable with simple trip sequences incorporating feed forward step reductions in LNG and refrigerant flows and in the extreme case of both HP expanders tripping, keeping the HP JT valve closed until a suitable temperature profile is achieved.
+The expander trip cases were all found to be survivable with simple trip sequences incorporating feed forward step reductions in LNG and refrigerant flows and in the extreme case of both HP expanders tripping, keeping the HP JT valve closed until a suitable temperature profile across the cryogenic exchanger is achieved.